dourofficer/biology-reasoning-tool/README.md

 ## Quick Start: PDF Extraction

-Extract scientific reasoning triplets directly from PDF files in one command:
+Extract scientific reasoning triplets directly from PDF files in one command.
+The following script reads all PDF files from an input folder, sends them to Gemini API with extraction prompts, parses responses into structured triplets, and finally outputs CSV files with extracted Q1/Q2 triplets:

 ```bash
 python -m src.gemini-experiments.extract \